 Combatants for Peace recognizes the unique role that women have in healing this conflict.
 They honor and address women’s empowerment, and know that if women collectively stand together and demand peace and freedom for both peoples, that change would be inevitable.

-Below are photo’s of CfP’s women’s group meeting in the Palestinian village of Walluja.
+Below are photo’s of CfP’s women’s group meetings, including in the Palestinian village of Walluja.
 Walluja had been evacuated and the village rebuilt in a new place several times before after 1948 and again after 1967.
 The new village is just above this place, officially part of expanded (1967) Jerusalem but cut off from the city between the checkpoints and the wall.
 The group chose to hold their first meeting of the New Year here to officially welcome the Jewish and Muslim New Years, which have both just begun.
 At the meeting they planned two more joint actions with women of the Hebron hills.